 Red meat: The amino acids in red meat leave a residue in your intestines during digestion, and when that residue mixes with the bacteria on your skin, it creates an odor.

 Strong spices: Don’t get us wrong, spices are great!
 But if you have a B.O. problem, consider cutting down, and see if it helps.

 High sulfur or allium foods like broccoli, cabbage, onion, and garlic.

-Alcohol (when it’s metabolized, it turns into acetic acid, which is then secreted through your pores.
-And it smells.)
+Alcohol: When it’s metabolized, it turns into acetic acid, which is then taken out of your body through your pores.
+And it smells.

 Try noting how these and other foods affect your body odor, and adjust your diet accordingly.